-The Department of Geography offers a graduate and an undergraduate certificate in geographic information systems (GIS), with the following objectives:
+The Department of Geography offers a graduate certificate in geographic information systems (GIS), with the following objectives:

 - to provide participants with a concentrated geography background focusing on geographic information techniques